BRACE-Framework/BRACE-Framework.github.io/docs/posts/Mitigation-Planning.md

 Anyhow, we've laid out the possible circumventions.

-### 4. Select the Most Suitable Mitigation
+## 4. Select the Most Suitable Mitigation

 Lastly, we need to outline the risks that these circumventions may bring.

 There are different tools available to assess these factors.
 While helpful, they are not compulsory:

 - **Cost Impact Matrix**: Cost-effectiveness can be plotted on a Cost Impact Matrix, which helps identify the most cost-effective circumvention measures.
 This way, you can evaluate which circumventions are worth pursuing.
-Here, "cost" includes not just money but also manpower, time, etc. Sometimes the cost is too high for a lower-priority need, making it not worth pursuing.
-Conversely, if the goal is critical, it may be worth pursuing despite a high cost.

 !!! abstract

     For example, a newsroom that is the only bilingual media outlet in the country, with a large following and frequent mentions by Western media, must be able to spread news outside the country.

-### Things to Consider While Developing Mitigation Strategies:
-- **Risk**: While effective, some circumventions carry significant risk.
-- **Legality**: Certain technologies, like VPNs, may be illegal in specific countries.
-Organizations must be fully informed about these risks.
+!!!
+Be Creative

-- **Be Creative**: Sometimes, we focus too much on technological solutions, but legacy circumventions, such as a USB dead drop, could be more useful.
+    Sometimes, we focus too much on technological solutions, but legacy circumventions, such as a USB dead drop, could be more useful.
 Avoid letting our technical mindset limit our imagination for circumvention.
 In some cases, gaining internet access might not be the best solution; preserving media files and transferring them later may be more beneficial.

 ---